Who will be next? ‘One of the hardest jobs in the world,’ leading the National Congress of American Indians

 Another routine day for a coalition of tribes working on similar issues.
 Managing the wants of all these tribes would be difficult for any organization.
 There’s a demand to examine and look for solutions on issues affecting urban and reservation Indians, land-based and landless tribes, federally-recognized tribes and state-recognized tribes, large and small tribes, rich and poor tribes, casino-owning and non-casino owning tribes.

 Work together and it’s a coalition.
-And this challenge has a history.
+This is challenge with a history.

 When Harjo told her good friend, Vine Deloria, Jr., that she was asked to put her name in to be considered for the executive director position in the 1970s, he told her, “Don’t do it!”
 Deloria served as executive director from 1964 to 1967.